-- A looked after child (as defined in the Children Act 1989) or a child who was previously looked 1. after but immediately after being looked after became subject to an adoption, child arrangements, or special quardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - A looked after child (as defined in the Children Act 1989) or a child who was previously looked 2. after but, immediately after being looked after, became subject to an adoption, child arrangement, or a special quardianship order. - 3.
+- 1. A looked after child (as defined in the Children Act 1989) or a child who was previously looked after but, immediately after being looked after, became subject to an adoption, child arrangement, or a special guardianship order. - 2.
 Children who have a brother or sister in attendance at the school at the time of admission.
 Sibling refers to brother or sister, half-brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner, where the child for whom the school place is being sought is living in the same family unit at the same address as that sibling.
-This does not include cousins or other family members who live in the same household. - 4.
-Children in attendance at Belmore Primary Academy and William Byrd Primary Academy who will continue to be on-roll until the normal point of transfer to secondary school. - 5.
-Children of staff (parental or legal responsibility) in either or both of the following circumstances: - a. where the member of staff (staff member with a Contract of Employment) has been employed at the school for two or more years at the time of which the application for admission to the school is made - b. the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage of high calibre applicants and/or hard to recruit for vacancies - Children living nearest to the school, measured in a straight line from the point set by Ordnance 6.
-Survey at the child's home address (including flats), which constitutes their parents' or guardians' permanent home (this will be the building which constitutes the main dwelling and excludes garages or other outhouses of any kind), to a fixed point in the school set by Ordnance Survey coordinates 511208.0, 182523.0.
+This does not include cousins or other family members who live in the same household. - 3.
+Children in attendance at Belmore Primary Academy and William Byrd Primary Academy who will continue to be on-roll until the normal point of transfer to secondary school. - 4.
+Children of staff (parental or legal responsibility) in either or both of the following circumstances: - a. where the member of staff (staff member with a Contract of Employment) has been employed at the school for two or more years at the time of which the application for admission to the school is made - b. the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage of high calibre applicants and/or hard to recruit for vacancies - 5.
+Children living nearest to the school, measured in a straight line from the point set by Ordnance Survey at the child's home address (including flats), which constitutes their parents' or guardians' permanent home (this will be the building which constitutes the main dwelling and excludes garages or other outhouses of any kind), to a fixed point in the school set by Ordnance Survey coordinates 511208.0, 182523.0.
 All measurements will be made via the local authority using the computerised Geographical Information System (GIS), which will be regarded as definitive.